Sharrif Simmons

 Sharrif has been recognized for his musical contributions to the soundtrack of the four- time Emmy winning documentary “Thornton Dial Has Something to Say”.
 The Birmingham Civil Rights Institute commissioned him in 2008 for their Human Rights Exhibit where he helped design and program a permanent exhibition featuring a video performance of his human rights poem “Walk with Me.”

-Sharrif was instrumental in the creation of the arts education programs for Birmingham’s Alys Stephens Performing Arts Center.
-Those efforts led to the creation of ArtPlay, for which he served as an outreach educator for 12 years.
+Sharrif was instrumental in the creation of the arts education program for Birmingham’s Alys Stephens Performing Arts Center.
+His efforts led to the creation of ArtPlay, for which he served as an outreach educator for 12 years and continues with Arts In Medicine (AIM) and Artplay today.
+He currently resides in Amsterdam, Netherlands

 Performances & Events